jbernadas/downloader-uploader/README.rst

 ::
   cd pdf-uploader

-Put all the images you want to upload into files_for_upload folder.
+Put all the documents you want to upload into docs_for_upload folder.

 Fire it up:
 ::
-  python3 pdf-uploader.py
+  python3 document-uploader.py

 The script will wait for you to login to your Drupal site.
 When you are logged in, hit the 'y' key to let the script proceed.

-Repeat.
+When script is done it will close by itself.

 Bugs & Contribution
 ===================